Coinbase (COIN)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, Coinbase’s 57.5% annualized revenue growth over the last five years was incredible.
-Its growth surpassed the average consumer internet company and shows its offerings resonate with customers, a great starting point for our analysis.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Luckily, Coinbase’s sales grew at an incredible 41.2% compounded annual growth rate over the last five years.
+Its growth beat the average consumer internet company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 Long-term growth is the most important, but within consumer internet, a half-decade historical view may miss new innovations or demand cycles.
-Coinbase’s annualized revenue growth of 66% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Coinbase’s annualized revenue growth of 52% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Coinbase Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will see some demand headwinds.
-At least the company is tracking well in other measures of financial health.
+Looking ahead, sell-side analysts expect revenue to grow 14.3% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is admirable and suggests the market is forecasting success for its products and services.

 A company’s gross profit margin has a significant impact on its ability to exert pricing power, develop new products, and invest in marketing.
 These factors can determine the winner in a competitive market.